fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 #### Exercise 12.2: Ubuntu 101

+> Use _script_ to record what you do, save the generated file into the repository as your answer.

 Edit the _/usr/src/app/index.js_ file inside the container with the now installed nano and add the following line

 ```javascript